derailedapp/derailed/README.md

 This is the source code and various resources of Derailed's services.
 This is not a Derailed wiki but rather a technical overview.

-## Internal Components

-### Gateway

-The Gateway serves to provide events and other critical information to users in real-time.
-It is built in the resilient and fault tolerant Elixir.

-### API

-Derailed's API is built in Python using FastAPI.

-### (Web) App

-Derailed's web app built with Svelte, primarily using custom-made components paired with `bits-ui`.

-### Site

-This is Derailed's marketing, newsroom, and miscellaneous website, found at [derailed.top](https://derailed.top/)

-## External Components

-### PostgreSQL

-Our API and Gateway both utilize Postgres to centralize data upon.

-### gRPC

-The API communicates events (alongside fetching active guild information) to the Gateway using gRPC.

-## Licensing and Freedom
+## Licensing

-Derailed is freely licensed under the GNU Affero General Public License v3.
-A copy of which can be found [here](https://github.com/derailedapp/derailed/blob/9c5fb13c625f93d5bf787d719ce1ed7ab042fea4/LICENSE.md).

-This license however does not give you the right to use Derailed's brand materials or name, so you must make sure to replace all materials before publicly deploying Derailed.
+Derailed is licensed under the Elastic License 2.0.
+This gives you the right to develop and test with Derailed, but does not give you the right to host Derailed as a hosted or managed service for any purpose.

+The exact legal terms of the license can be found in [LICENSE.md](./LICENSE.md).